elongstreet88/api-driven-pi-buzzer/README.md

 # Overview
 Simple web based API driven buzzer/led for a RasberryPI.
 Only tested on version 4.
-Uses flask and the GPIO library.
+Uses flask and the gpiozero library.

 - Buzzer is expected to be on pin 17